battousai999/im-flow/README.md

 ![Screenshot](assets/screen-01.png)

 For this screenshot, the output shows messages as follows:
-* Interceptor sent `PlaceOutboundCallResponseMessage` to SSC
+* SSC sends `TransferCallToEmployeeMessage` to Interceptor
+* Interceptor calls `CallEvent` endpoint on TIM Service
-* Genesys sent four `EventUserEvent`s to Interceptor
+* Interceptor sends `RequestUpdateUserData` to Genesys
-* Genesys sent `EventAttachedDataChanged` to Interceptor
+* Genesys sends `EventAttachedDataChanged` to Interceptor
-* Genesys sent `EventEstablished` to Interceptor
+* Interceptor sends `RequestSingleStepTransfer` to Genesys
-* Genesys sent `EventUserEvent` to Interceptor
+* Genesys sends `EventAttachedDataChanged` to Interceptor
-* SSC sent `EmployeePresenceChangingMessage` to Interceptor
-* Interceptor sent `RequestQueryAddress` to Genesys
 * and so on...

+Notice that selected INFO log-level messages are displayed in a cyan color (the `-f` command-line parameter will cause all INFO log-level messages to be displayed).
+Also, events that indicate the beginning of a call (e.g., `EventRining`, `RequestMakeCall`, etc.) are displayed in a magenta color.
+Error entries in the log file (all of which are always shown) are displayed in a red color.

+Some message (such as the `TransferCallToEmployeeMessage` in the screenshot above) also have annotations displaying extra information about the message.
+(These annotations can be disabled using the `-a` command-line parameter).

 ## Example Usage
 By default, this app writes its output to the console.
 The app can be run for a given Interceptor log file using either: